-- 126. The Code of Conduct requires barristers to have in-house procedures for dealing with complaints13.
+- 126. The Code of Conduct requires barristers to have in-house procedures for dealing with complaints.
 Such procedures can be a useful source of feedback to Chambers and also a way of retaining client goodwill when mistakes occur.
 In public access work, particularly contentious matters, Chambers are likely to find that a substantially greater number of complaints come their way from clients who may or may not have legitimate grievances.
 All such complaints should be addressed and acted upon in an appropriate time. - 127.
 Barristers should have regard to the Bar Standards Board's guidance on complaints handling.
-In particular, barristers must: - a. ensure that the client is told about the procedure in the initial letter; - b. deal with complaints promptly and according to that procedure as they arise; - c. inform the client that, if dissatisfied with the way in which the complaint has been handled, they may refer it to the Bar Standards Board.
+In particular, barristers must: - a. ensure that the client is told about the procedure in the initial letter;

-13 Code, para 404.2
+&lt;sup>11 Code, para 404.2